konsydong/ruisi/README.md

 # ruisi_history
-analyse the history of my ruisi download
+This is my project which analyses the history of my ruisi download